FlutterDizaster/music-library/README.md

 - Retrieving library content with support for filtering across all fields and pagination.
 - Working with data through a REST API (API documentation is available in Swagger).
 - Integration with Prometheus for collecting and storing application metrics.

 ---

+## Potential Improvements

+- **Separate `lyrics` Table**: Create a dedicated table for storing song lyrics, as a single song may have multiple lyrics associated with it.
+- **Optimize Update Method**: Modify the current update method to perform data updates using a single query.
+(Refer to the documentation for `postgres.Repository.UpdateSong()` for the reasoning behind the current implementation.)
+- **Add Metrics Collection**: Implement metrics collection for infrastructure layer packages to monitor performance and resource usage.

+---